Euclidean plane and its relatives; a minimalist introduction: Hyperbolic triangles

-Therefore if we have equality in \ref{eq:defect<0} then $\mang CDB=\pi$.
-In particular the h-segment $[BC]_h$ coincides with Euclidean segment $[BC]$.
-The later can happen only if the h-line passes through the center of absolute; i.e., if $\triangle_hABC$ degenerates. \qeds
+Therefore, if we have equality in \ref{eq:defect<0}, then $\measuredangle CDB=\pi$.
+In particular, the h-segment $[BC]_h$ coincides with the Euclidean segment~$[BC]$.
+By Exercise~\ref{ex:line/h-line}, the latter can happen only if the h-line $(BC)_h$ passes thru the center of the absolute ($A$); that is, if $\triangle_hABC$ degenerates. \qeds

-The following theorem states in particular that hyperbolic triangles are congruent if their corresponding angles are equal; in particular in hyperbolic geometry similar triangles have to be congruent.
+The following theorem states, in particular, that nondegenerate hyperbolic triangles are congruent if their corresponding angles are equal.
+In particular, in hyperbolic geometry, similar triangles have to be congruent.